louis-porter/louis-porter/README.md

 Hi!
 My name is Louis Porter.

 I am data analyst based in London, UK.
+I work in the sports betting industry.

 I am interested in data analytics/science in sport, in particular, in Football (soccer).